Douglas F. Conrod

 Professional summary

-Douglas Franklin Conrod II, who also goes by Doug Conrod, Douglas Franklin Conrod II, is a registered financial professional currently at TEMPLUM MARKETS LLC located in New York, New York.
+Douglas Franklin Conrod, who also goes by Doug Conrod, Douglas Franklin Conrod II, was a registered financial professional .

-Douglas is registered as a RR (Registered Representative) and started their career in finance in 1994.
-Douglas has worked at 11 firms and has passed the Series 63, Series 7TO, Series 79TO, SIE and Series 7 exams.
+Douglas is a previously registered financial professional and started their career in finance in 1994.
+Douglas had worked at 11 firms and has passed the Series 63, Series 7TO, Series 79TO, SIE and Series 7 exams.

 Question & Answer